 - Previous qualifications if mentioned in your CAS.

-- ATAS certificate if applicable.
+- Academic Technology Approval Scheme (ATAS) certificate if applicable.
 These are valid for six months.

 - Check whether you need a tuberculosis test certificate.
 These are valid for six months.

-- Birth and marriage certificates for dependants (husband/wife, children) if applicable and only if they're applying as part of your immigration application.
+- Birth and marriage certificates for dependants (husband/wife, children) if applicable and only if they are applying as part of your immigration application.